unicef/magasin-drill/README.md

 # kubectl exec <pod> -n <namespace> -ti -- <command>
 kubectl exec drillbit-0 -n magasin-drill -ti -- /bin/bash
 ```
-This command will launc a shell within the pod. `-ti` is to allow interactive mode.
+This command will launch a shell within the pod. `-ti` is to allow interactive mode.

-Within the shell we can expore the `/opt/drill/conf` and `/opt/drill/log` folders.
+Within the shell we can explore the `/opt/drill/conf` and `/var/log/drill/` folders.

 ```shell